youn16/youn16/README.md

 ### Hi there 👋

 Good day!
 I am Seyoun Lee!<br>
-Welcome to my GitHub place.
-My main areas of interest are back-end development in general, economics with data science.
+Welcome to my GitHub place.<br>
+My main areas are back-end development and System Programming in Stock Market.

-I'm getting interested in the front-end these days.
+I'm getting interested in the front-end and Game Development!

 If you want to contact me, please leave me a message!

 ### 💫 Experience

 RichCare(2018-2020)<br>
-LikeSeal(2020)<br>
+LikeSeal(2020-2021)<br>
 *Google* : MLBC (2020)<br>
+LikeChipMunk(2021)<br>
+Stock(2021)

 <!--
 **youn16/youn16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.